 A combination of hot and cold therapy often provides an excellent method of care as heat sedates muscles and joints and cold drives out swelling.

 An effective treatment for pain relief is cold laser therapy.
 This non-invasive, non-thermal, fast and painless treatment uses low-level lasers to heal and strengthen the tissue.
 Unlike surgical or aesthetic lasers, it does not cause your tissues to heat up.
 Cold laser therapy is sometimes called low-level laser therapy (LLLT), or low-power laser therapy (LPLT).
 Using this technology, a low-level light is applied directly to the problem area.
 The targeted tissue then absorbs the light, catalyzing a biological or chemical reaction at the cellular level to promote tissue regeneration.
 Treatment with a cold laser is completely noninvasive and painless.
 During the procedure, you’ll feel the device against your skin, but it creates no heat, sound, or vibration.
-A treatment typically is short and only takes only a few minutes.
+A treatment typically is short and takes only a few minutes.